 What is The Giving Manger?

 The Giving Manger, written by Allison Hottinger and illustrated by Emily King, is an interactive hardback storybook for Christmas advent that comes with a wooden manger, a bushel of straw, and a wooden baby Jesus.
-The book goes on to tell the story of two children, Anne and Ben, and their parents, who want to prepare for Christmas by doing acts of kindness.
+It goes on to tell a story of two children, Anne and Ben, and their parents, who want to prepare for Christmas by doing acts of kindness.

-The father goes on to carve a manger and when someone does a good act of kindness or act of service, a piece of straw is placed into the manger and on Christmas morning baby Jesus is placed into the manger.
-This concept comes from the Bible verse Matthew 25:40 b “And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
+Their father goes on to carve a manger and when someone does a good act of kindness or act of service, a piece of straw is placed into the manger and on Christmas morning baby Jesus is placed into it.
+This concept comes from Matthew 25:40 b “And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”

 The book also includes Manger Moments which gives several ideas for acts of service and Manger Memories which is a place to record your acts of service.